-Seven Standing Committees (Section 3.0) focus on areas of prime importance to the mission of the WBMT, as identified by the Executive Committee.
-Most of these committees were created in 2008.
+Eight Standing Committees (Section 3.0) focus on areas of prime importance to the mission of the WBMT, as identified by the Executive Committee.
+Most of these committees were created in 2008, however, in 2022 the WBMT WHO Liaison Standing Committee was established.
 Committee leadership positions were reviewed annually at the beginning of the respective year.
 The majority of WBMT project work is accomplished by these Standing Committees:

-- Accreditation [the international Alliance for Harmonization of Cellular Therapy Accreditation (AHCTA) serves in this capacity] (Section 3.1) - Donor Issues (Section 3.2) - Education and Dissemination (Section 3.3) - Graft Processing and Cellular Therapy (Section 3.4) - Global Emergencies / Nuclear Accident Management (Section 3.5) - Patient Advocacy / Advisory (Section 3.6) - Transplant Center / Recipient Issues (Section 3.7)
+- Accreditation [the international Alliance for Harmonization of Cellular Therapy Accreditation (AHCTA) serves in this capacity] (Section 3.1) - Donor Issues (Section 3.2) - Education and Dissemination (Section 3.3) - Graft Processing and Cellular Therapy (Section 3.4) - Global Emergencies / Nuclear Accident Management (Section 3.5) - Patient Advocacy / Advisory (Section 3.6) - Transplant Center / Recipient Issues (Section 3.7) - WHO Liaison (Section 3.8)

 Two or rarely three Co-Chairs lead each committee.
 These Co-Chairs also participate in the ongoing work and decisions of the Executive Committee as noted above.
-Syed Osman Ahmed was newly appointed by the WBMT Board in April 2021 to become Co-Chair of the Graft Processing and Cellular Therapy Committee.
-His first term started on July 1st 2022, and will end on July 1st 2024.
-By July 2021, some of the terms of operational Co-Chairs expired.
-Therefore, approval was granted by the WBMT Board for appointment of another term of the below stated Co-Chairs.
-Wael Saber stepped down as Co-Chair of the Transplant Center / Recipient Issues Committee.
+Syed Osman Ahmed was newly appointed by the WBMT Board in April 2021 to become Co-Chair of the Graft Processing and Cellular Therapy

+Committee.
+His first term started on July 1st 2022, and should have officially ended on July 1st 2024.
+However, due to a busy work schedule Syed Osman Syed decided to step down on 31st December 2022.
+His role will be taken over by Ibrahim Yakoud-Agha from 1st January 2023 onwards.

+By July 2022, some of the terms of operational Co-Chairs expired or Co-Chairs decided stepped down;